 5. “CBD will make me sleepy.”

 While many enjoy CBD for its relaxing and pain-relieving properties (especially when mixed with other soothing botanicals and herbs such as in CBD Tea), moderate doses of CBD are actually mildly energizing.
 Most people feel alert and focused after taking CBD, rather than buzzed or jittery (like after drinking coffee or consuming too much caffeine).
 Very high doses of CBD can be sleep-promoting, but CBD is not a sedative.

 6. “High doses of CBD work better than low doses”

-Many people think CBD should be sourced form marijuana plants rather than hemp.
-This just isn’t true, and we’re here to squish this myth.
-CBD is just as powerful if sourced from a hemp plant versus a THC-heavy marijuana plant, if the hemp plant used is female.
-Forget that picture you have in your mind that “hemp” is only stalky male plants that takes 1000s of pounds to produce any CBD.
-That’s not modern hemp farming.
+Many people think CBD should be sourced form Marijuana plants rather than Hemp.
+This is false and we are here to squash this myth.
+CBD is just as powerful if sourced from a Hemp plant versus a THC-heavy Marijuana plant.